lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ### Key Encapsulation Mechanism Keys
 {: id="sect-4.3.4"}

-For key encapsulation mechanism keys, the end entity can provide the private key to the CA/RA, or can be required to decrypt a value in order to prove possession of the private key.
+For key encapsulation mechanism (KEM) keys, the end entity can provide the private key to the CA/RA, or can be required to decrypt a value in order to prove possession of the private key.
 Decrypting a value can be achieved either directly or indirectly.